Colorado enjoys a reputation for clear blue skies over “purple mountains majesty” and a healthy, outdoor lifestyle to go along with it.

 Colorado tax credits for e-bikes

 In recent years, Colorado has established new tax credits and other financial incentives to make it easier to cut ozone-forming emissions and other pollution while driving — or by replacing car trips altogether by hopping on an electric bicycle (e-bike).
-Visit this resource to find out all about tax credits available to purchase an electric vehicle or an e-bike.
+Visit this resource to find out all about financial incentives available for purchasing an e-bike.

 Legislative solutions